 Every year, we introduce new flowerbulbs for our webshop.
-These are varieties selected from a wide range of flowerbulbs that I encountered by chance, were recommended to me by fellow bulb growers or which I have fancied for some years.
+These are varieties selected from a wide range of flowerbulbs that I either encountered by chance, were recommended to me by fellow bulb growers or which I have fancied for some years.
 I choose the new varieties with love and care: I want them to be able to grow in everybody’s garden, so everybody can enjoy the flowerbulbs I sell.

 Where did I meet these new varieties?